Skip to main content

 Parents' Guide to Building Better Bones

 Most parents recognize the need to encourage healthy eating habits in their children, and they have heard that calcium is important for building healthy bones.
-But did you know that keeping salt and animal protein intake low and fruit and vegetable intake high is every bit as important?
+But did you know that eating plenty of fruits and vegetables is every bit as important?
 Did you know that scientists are doubtful that drinking more milk has any significant benefit for growing bones?

-In this fact sheet, nutritionists and doctors with the Physicians Committee for Responsible Medicine (PCRM) aim to set the record straight and help parents sort through the hype about calcium, milk, and bone health.
+In this fact sheet, dietitians and doctors with the Physicians Committee for Responsible Medicine aim to set the record straight and help parents sort through the hype about calcium, milk, and bone health.

 For Starters

 Just like our hair, skin, and lungs, bone is a living tissue that is constantly being built, broken down, and made anew.
 Throughout life, bones are taking up and releasing calcium and other minerals, a cycle that is influenced by a variety of factors, including diet, exercise habits, hormones, genetics, and certain diseases.
-According to two recent reviews of bone health in childhood, the largest influence on this cycle is genetics, accounting for 60 to 80 percent of the differences, with hormones related to growth and puberty second in importance.1,2
+According to a review of bone health in childhood, the largest influence on this cycle is genetics, accounting for 60% to 80% of the differences, with hormones related to growth and puberty second in importance.1

 Children generally build bone at a slightly higher pace than they break it down.
 After adolescence, this cycle begins to shift a little so that bone building and breakdown generally keep pace with each other.
 Later in life, this bone-remodeling cycle tends to head in the reverse direction—with more bone being broken down than is rebuilt.
 Of course, the extent of this weakening can range from barely noticeable to a serious condition called osteoporosis, depending on many lifestyle and dietary habits.

-The minerals in a child's skeleton are completely replaced (or recycled) about five times between childhood and her or his 55th birthday.3 Focusing on those actions that promote bone building and those that decrease bone breakdown will effectively improve bone health.
+The minerals in a person’s skeleton are completely replaced (or recycled) every 10 years.2 Focusing on those actions that promote bone building and those that decrease bone breakdown will effectively improve bone health.

 Promoting Bone Building